-- At the first annual general meeting all the Directors must retire from office, unless by the close of the meeting the members have failed to elect sufficient Directors to hold a quorate meeting of the Directors.
-At each subsequent annual general meeting one-third of the Directors or, if their number is not three or a multiple of three, the number nearest to one third must retire from office.
-If there is only one director he or she must retire. - 33 (1) The Directors to retire by rotation shall be those who have been longest in office since their last appointment.
-If any Directors became or were appointed Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - (2) If a Director is required to retire at an annual general meeting by a provision of these articles the retirement shall take effect upon the conclusion of the meeting.
+32. At the first annual general meeting all the Directors must retire from office, unless by the close of the meeting the members have failed to elect sufficient Directors to hold a quorate meeting of the Directors.
+At each subsequent annual general directors appointed will serve a maximum of 3

+- 33. No limit is placed on the number of terms Directors may serve, though no Director shall serve more than three terms (whether consecutively or not) in any of the Executive roles, (which are defined elsewhere in the Articles) of which there is a maximum of two terms in one specific Executive role. - (1) The Directors to retire by rotation shall be those who have been longest in office since their last appointment.
+If any Directors became or were appointed Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - (2) (2) If a Director is required to retire at an annual general meeting by a provision of these articles the retirement shall take effect upon the conclusion of the meeting.